mozilla/fx-private-relay/README.md

 #### Optional: Install and run the add-on locally

-*Note: The add-on is located in a [seperate repo](https://github.com/mozilla/fx-private-relay-add-on/).
+*Note: The add-on is located in a [separate repo](https://github.com/mozilla/fx-private-relay-add-on/).
 See it for additional information on getting started.*

 The add-on adds Firefox UI to generate and auto-fill email addresses across the web.
 Running the add-on locally allows it to communicate with your local server (`127.0.0.1:8000`) instead of the production server (`relay.firefox.com`).